Reverse Sear Prime Rib

 I always do this with my meat, particularly red meat like beef.
 This encourages browning, and you can see that there’s enough moisture on the outside that it moistens a full piece of paper towel:

-Trimming Fat: Personally, I do not trim the fat, nor do I score the fat, because I’m not trying to encourage rendering (we enjoy eating the fatty bits).
+Personally, I do not trim the fat, nor do I score the fat, because I’m not trying to encourage rendering (we enjoy eating the fatty bits).
 Fat also protects the meat as it’s cooking, so I recommend letting people trim on the plate as it suits them.
 If you desire, you can score the fat for a bit of rendering and a slightly more textured crust.

 Keep the Additional Flavors Simple and Traditional

-The only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper:
+For my prime rib rub, the only flavors I use to accent the beef are fresh rosemary, fresh thyme, and black pepper:

 And before someone asks, that’s right, no garlic.
 I don’t believe garlic has any place here, and I say this as someone who loves garlic.
 It’s too strong of a flavor here and takes away too much from the beef, and it’s also very prone to burning.